 You may want to stop for a coffee and croissant in the airport before heading into Paris.
 To pay with a credit or debit card, a minimum purchase of 10€-20€ may be required.
 Having some cash avoids the need to buy a few extra croissants to meet the minimum - or worse, having to pass on the coffee.

-There is always the slight chance that your credit card(s) or ATM card will not work - for example, if you forget to notify your credit card company or bank before you leave home about your travel plans, they may freeze your card when they see a transaction from France.
-An emergency stash of euros will come in handy until you get the credit card or ATM situation straightened out.
+Plus, there is always the slight chance that your credit card(s) or ATM card will not work - for example, if you forget to notify your credit card company or bank before you leave home about your travel plans, they may freeze your card when they see a transaction from France.
+An emergency stash of euros comes in handy until you get the credit card or ATM situation straightened out.

 So yes, having a small amount of cash in euros when you arrive in Paris is always a good idea.

 How & Where Do I Get Euros in the U.S. Before My Trip?